utkarsh22garg/utkarsh22garg/README.md

 ## ⚡ Fun Fact

-When I'm not coding, you can find me exploring nature, reading books, or playing chess.
+When I'm not coding, you can find me exploring nature, riding bikes, or playing badminton.

 Feel free to reach out if you'd like to connect, collaborate, or just have a chat!

 ---
 ⭐️ From [utkarsh22garg](https://github.com/utkarsh22garg)

-*Profile last updated on 2025-02-08 10:25:48 UTC*
+*Profile last updated on 2025-02-08 3:59 IST*